google/oss-fuzz/docs/faq.md

 ## What kind of projects are you accepting?

-We are currently in a beta status, and still working out kinks in our service.
+We are currently in a beta status, and still working out issues in our service.
 At this point, we can only commit to supporting established projects that have a critical impact on infrastructure and user security.
 We will consider each request on a case-by-case basis, but some things we keep in mind are:

-  - Exposure to remote attacks.
+  - Exposure to remote attacks (e.g. libraries that are used to process untrusted input)
   - Number of users/other projects depending on this project.

 We hope to relax this requirement in the future though, so keep an eye out even if we are not able